Massive snowstorm closes schools, grounds flights in U.S. heartland | Science-Environment

 Snow-covered roads also will make travel treacherous in the Upper Midwest, and ice-covered power lines and falling trees could cause power outages late on Wednesday and into Thursday, said Frank Pereira, a forecaster with the weather service's Weather Prediction Center in College Park, Maryland.
 "Travel will be near-impossible," he said.

-Winter storm warnings remained in effect on Wednesday in the state capital, Sacramento, and some areas in Northern California and the mountains, with heavy snow and wind gusts of up to 40 mph (64 kph).
-In Central California, the weather iced over roadways, the weather service reported.
-More than 100,000 homes and businesses were without power, largely in Central California, according to the tracking site Poweroutage.us.

-About 4 inches (10 cm) of snow were already on the ground in South Dakota, northern Nebraska and parts of Minnesota, but another foot was expected to fall later in the day and into Thursday.
-Among the hardest-hit cities was Minneapolis, where some 20 inches (50 cm) of snow and 45-mph (72-kph) winds were expected to create whiteouts.
-If the forecast holds, it would rank as one of the heaviest snowstorms of all time for the Midwestern city.
+"We are bracing for what is likely to be one of the largest snowstorms in Minnesota history," St. Paul Mayor Melvin Carter said at a news conference.
+Local officials declared emergencies in Minneapolis and neighboring St. Paul, and motorists were told not to be out on the roads.

-Public school buildings closed, and Minneapolis' school system said it would hold classes remotely for more than 29,000 pupils for the rest of the week.
+Minneapolis' school system said it would hold classes remotely for more than 29,000 pupils for the rest of the week.
 Dozens of school districts canceled classes in the Dakotas, Colorado and Wyoming.
-The storm wreaked havoc on morning air travel as hundreds of flights were delayed or canceled across the nation.
-More than 700 flights in and out of Minneapolis, Denver and Chicago were delayed or canceled over the past day, according to Flightware.com.
+The storm wreaked havoc on morning air travel.
+Some 3,500 flights were delayed or canceled across the nation, including 470 flights into and out of Minneapolis, according to Flightaware.com.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)